Vertex Pharmaceuticals

 Acquisition in 2009

-ViroChem Pharma is a privately held company focused on developing and producing pharmaceutical products for viral diseases, specifically targeting Hepatitis C (HCV) and Human Immunodeficiency Virus (HIV).
-The company is advancing two investigational HCV polymerase inhibitors that are currently in clinical development, aiming to provide effective treatment options for patients suffering from these viral infections.
-With a commitment to addressing unmet medical needs in the field of virology, ViroChem Pharma plays a critical role in the ongoing fight against these significant health challenges.
+ViroChem Pharma is a privately held company focused on the development and production of pharmaceutical products for viral diseases, specifically targeting Hepatitis C (HCV) and human immunodeficiency virus (HIV).
+The company is advancing two investigational HCV polymerase inhibitors that are currently in clinical development.
+Through its research and development efforts, ViroChem Pharma aims to address significant unmet medical needs in the treatment of viral infections.

 Aurora Biosciences Corporation